Kushal Konwar

-Kushal Konwar (Assamese: কুশল কোঁৱৰ) (1905 - 1943) was an Indian freedom fighter from Assam.
+Kushal Konwar (1905 - 1943) was an Indian freedom fighter from Assam.
 He was hanged in 1942 during the Quit India Movement.

 Early life, education and work

 Kushal Konwar was born on 21 March 1905 at Chaodang Chariali of Ghiladhari Mouza, Golaghat district (then part of Shivsagar district) of Assam.

-His family descended from the royal family of Ahom kingdom and used the surname 'Konwar' (কোঁৱৰ).
 Kushal Konwar attended the Bezbaruah School.

-In 1921, while still at school he was inspired by Gandhiji’s call for a non-cooperation movement and took an active part in it.
+In 1921, while still at school, he was inspired by Gandhiji’s call for a non-cooperation movement and took an active part in it.
 Inspired by Gandhiji’s ideals of Swaraj, Truth and Ahimsa, Konwar set up a primary school at Bengmai and served as its honorary teacher.
-Later, he joined the Balijan Tea Estate as a clerk where he worked for a while.
+Later, he joined the Balijan Tea Estate as a clerk, where he worked for a while.

-However, the spirit of independence and call of Mahatma Gandhi inspired him to dedicate himself wholeheartedly in the Independence Movement.
-He organised the Congress party and lead the people of Sarupathar area in Satyagraha and non-cooperation movement against the British.
+However, the spirit of independence and call of Mahatma Gandhi inspired him to dedicate himself wholeheartedly to the Independence Movement.
+He organised the Congress party and led the people of the Sarupathar area in Satyagraha and the non-cooperation movement against the British.
 He was elected the President of the Sarupathar Congress Committee.

 At dawn on 15 June 1943 at 4:30 am, Kushal Konwar was hanged in Jorhat Jail.
 He sacrificed his life knowing as Mahatma said: "He alone can be a true satyagrahi who knows the art of living and dying."